Moving Expenses Are No Longer Deductible

 Less 50% Self-Employ Tax: ($15,000)

-Retirement plan contributions are going to be looked at in a new light starting in 2018.
+Retirement plan contributions are being looked at in a new light starting since 2018.
 Not only are you reducing your tax liability by shelter your income from taxation but now, under the new rules, you are simultaneously increasing your QBI deduction amount.

 When tax reform was in the making there were rumors that Congress may drastically reduce the contribution limits to retirement plans.
 Thankfully this did not happen.
 Long live the goose!!